↑

 Branson, Missouri- We explored the Branson area a few years ago, and it’s a great family-friendly destination.
 During the holidays, you can check out the awesome light display at Silver Dollar City (theme park), and don’t forget to catch one of their Christmas shows!

-Saint Charles, Missouri.
-If you love history and the holidays, Saint Charles is the place to be during the Christmas season.
-You can step back in time, taking a stroll down Main Street.
-With cute and cozy shops along Historic Main Street, you’ll feel like you’re in one of those Christmas towns you see in the movies.
-You can also get a blend of history with storytelling mixed in with a little fairy-telling, visit stcharleschristmas.com to check out updates for 2020.
+You can also get a blend of history with storytelling mixed in with a little fairy-telling; visit stcharleschristmas.com for the latest updates.
 “For nearly half a century, Saint Charles Christmas Traditions® has helped create cherished memories for the young and young at heart.
-With a unique blend of storytelling, history, and fairytale whimsy, visitors are transported to a world of yuletide nostalgia where reindeer fly, Victorian carolers share a cheerful tune and sugarplums dance in your head.”
+With a unique blend of storytelling, history, and fairytale whimsy, visitors are transported to a world of yuletide nostalgia where reindeer fly, Victorian carolers share a cheerful tune, and sugarplums dance in your head.”

 best places for Christmas decor